min2ha/ukwa-site/content/target/44825/index.en.md

   "subject": "IT Collection"
 }

-# Technical and Human infrastructure for Open Research (THOR)

 THOR is a 30 month project funded by the European Commission under the Horizon 2020 programme.
 It will establish seamless integration between articles, data, and researchers across the research lifecycle.
 This will create a wealth of open resources and foster a sustainable international e-infrastructure.
 The result will be reduced duplication, economies of scale, richer research services, and opportunities for innovation.